Green Front Rug Guide Addendum: FAQs, Policies + Rug Terminology

 PILE

 Pile is the raised surface or nap of the rug.
-(Claim bonus points if you knew the word comes from the Latin pilus for hair.)
+(Claim bonus points if you knew the word comes from the Latin pilus for hair!)
+A high-pile rug has longer, more plush fibers for a softer feel underfoot.
+A low-pile rug features shorter fibers that create a flatter surface and is often easier to maintain in high-traffic areas.

 SANDBLASTED